robric/wiki-contrail-controller/Flow-processing.md

 This line give number of flow created on per-cpu basis and also number of overflow entries currently in use.

-## Organization of Flow-Table
+## Organisation of Flow-Table
 Flow table is organised as a hash-table with 4 entries per-bucket.
 Hash collision are resolved by allocating entries from an overflow table.
+The overflow table acts as free-list that can be used when all entries in bucket are allocated.
+Once allocated, the overflow entries are freed when corresponding flow is deleted.

 The default size of hash-table is 512K entries (128K buckets) and overflow table is 8K entries.
-When a bucket has no empty slots, an entry from overflow table is allocated and linked to the bucket.
-The overflow entry is freed when flow is deleted.

 The size of tables can be modified by setting the vrouter module parameters vr_flow_entries and vr_oflow_entries.

-It is recommended that overflow-table should be atleast twice the number of expected flows and the overflow entries must be atleast 25% of the flow-table size
+It is recommended that overflow-table should be atleast twice the number of expected flows and the overflow entries must be atleast 25% of the flow-table size.

 # AgentHdr format